Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 3. Click the data source for which you want to map the segment for the line items.
     - The *Map attributes* wizard window is displayed.
-    - In the *Destination attribute* column, a list of all EDI segment rows is displayed for which you have defined a string attribute.
+    - In the *Destination attribute* column, a list of all EDI segment rows for which you have defined a string attribute is displayed.
     - The *EDI export SG26* or *EDI export SG27* entry is available.

         ![SG26 Mapping](../../Assets/Screenshots/EDI/Operation/ExportDefMapSG26Segment.png "[SG26 Mapping]")